Adirondack Woodsmen's School 2015

 - Build a fire in any weather (without matches)

-- Learn to keep your Stihl® chain saw
+- Learn to keep your Stihl® chain saw in prime running order

 - Master the art of crosscut sawing